Arkansas, known for its picturesque landscapes and abundant flora, is home to many insect species.

 These bees in Arkansas live by making burrows underground, and they emerge during the day to collect nectar from flowers.

-Masked bees can nest close to humans without causing any problems, which makes them an excellent option for people who want to have pollinators nearby their homes but don’t want any contact with other types of bees.
+Masked bees can nest close to humans without causing any problems, which makes them an excellent option for people who want pollinators near their homes but don’t want any contact with other types of bees.

 If you come across one of these little creatures while gardening or working around your yard, leave them alone; they will be more than happy to fly away when you leave them alone!